 If you don’t even know where to begin writing or implementing a marketing plan, then you might want to consider hiring professionals to do it for you.

 Yes, it will cost money, but in the long run, it might be worth it to have someone in charge of marketing who knows what they’re doing.
+A worthwhile investment such as this will allow you to focus your efforts in proven strategies.
+Typically, a seasoned professional will understand what works and what doesn’t, which will save you time.

 16. Ask for Feedback